Former id Software president Todd Hollenshead takes over publishing at Saber

 “The publishing business at Saber is already strong and growing,” Hollenshead explained to GamesBeat.
 “There are tremendous opportunities to build on this foundation and help Saber grow into a world class publisher.
 I believe the key elements are already in place, like PR, influencer outreach, and brand management, and what I’ll be doing is coordinating and leveraging those resources for our internal games and brands and expanding Saber’s portfolio of licensed IPs.”

 Saber’s recent string of impressive achievements attracted Hollenshead to the job.
-He pointed to World War Z and SnowRunner as examples, and he also appreciates the backing of Embracer.
+He pointed to World War Z and SnowRunner as examples, and he also appreciates the backing of Embracer, which last night announced a flurry of acquisitions.
 That parent company will provide the resources necessary to fuel Saber’s growth.

 “Right now, I am learning as much as I can as fast as I can about our pipeline of games,” said Hollenshead.
 “As I get settled in, I’ll be working with our teams to build our sales and marketing campaigns, distribution plans, budgeting, forecasting, and measuring results.
 I like the numbers side of things.
 But I also remain a gamer, and so I will make it my personal responsibility to extensively play every game we publish.”

-Hollenshead sees opportunity for Saber in the publishing space
+Hollenshead sees opportunity for Saber in publishing

 Saber is shifting from a work-for-hire studio to one that publishes its own games.
 But Hollenshead believes that the studio’s experience will directly benefit it in the future.